 Shade maps help understand the hierarchy of shade assets within a city and their allocation in different parts of the city.
 Combined with tree maps, they can also expose the dependence of outdoor shade on tree canopy cover and tree allocation, thus supporting planners with an evidence-based tool for allocating resources for improving shading conditions where they are most needed.

-For more information on the way shade maps are calculated and used, click here.
+For more information on the way shade maps are produced and used, click here.

-A comprehensive set of shade maps and tree maps I developed for Tel Aviv-Yafo Municipality can be accessed here.
+The comprehensive set of shade maps and tree maps I developed for Tel Aviv-Yafo Municipality in 2019 can be accessed here.
 A similar interactive map interface for the city of Beer Sheva can be accessed here.

 More information on our work on urban shade and tree mapping can be found in the following publications: